 Approach – Bucket Strategy Calculator for ‘Early Retirement’

 This tool seeks to apply the bucket strategy to major goals as well as retirement.
 (A corollary of the approach is that there is a single portfolio for all the goals.
 This by itself can lead to a lot of simplicity in how the corpus is managed.)
 I developed this for my personal situation.
 My first child would be in 11th standard in the year that I plan to achieve financial freedom.
 (I may choose to retire at that time, continue working or take a different career – that does not change the goal of financial freedom.)
 My second child is 3 years later in education.
 So in the first 12 years of FF, I would have many large expenses related to my children.

 My retirement corpus (along with rental income) seems sufficient to follow the typical income drawdown strategy to meet the living expenses.
 I have built a corpus that again seems sufficient for my children’s’ college education and either higher education or marriage.
 I wanted to push further and see if I can meet all the goals, and also throw in expensive vacations.
 The FIRE calculator helped me assess that.
 The typical calculators are not helpful since they mostly consider living expenses alone.
 I took some great calculators from freefincal.com and added some more.
 I came up with a reasonably complex calculator that can tell you if you are on track for financial freedom.
 The original freefincal blog posts have detailed, useful information on the calculators.
 Please look up the references.

 The calculator has pre-filled data for a scenario.
 These are the details:

 - Earner is 40 years young and seeks to achieve Financial Freedom at 48

-- The retirement corpus is expected to last till the youngest spouse is 93 years young
+- The retirement corpus is expected to last till the younger (by 3 years) spouse is 90 years young

 - The family has made some investments towards the goals and the current corpus is known